freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/blocks/learn-how-to-express-concerns/67cafac07dc081eefb4d7adb.md

 # --explanation--

-`To keep someone in the loop` significa mantê-los informados sobre atualizações e decisões importantes.Por exemplo:
+`To keep someone in the loop` significa mantê-los informados sobre atualizações e decisões importantes.
+Por exemplo:

 `Please keep me in the loop about any changes to the schedule.` - Isso significa que o falante quer ser atualizado se algo mudar.